BrittanyBlake/Ruby-Capstone-Project/README.md

 ### Install

-To test Stack bot locally, clone the repository, navigate to it's containing directory, and run:
+To test the Web Scraper locally, clone the repository, navigate to it's containing directory, and run:

 #### Clone the repository and follow the steps to run the bot.